Last Updated on 30/08/2025

 - Real-Time Tracking: The driver and the rider should have an alternative to tracking the real-time status of a specific ride.

 - Payment Gateway Integration: This also implies that you should allow your buyers to pay with their credit cards, mobile money, or even cash.
+In cases where you may need High-Risk Payment Gateway Solutions, ensure your payment gateway provider supports secure and efficient processing for high-risk transactions.

 - Driver & User Profiles: Some of the measures are user and driver ratings, ride history, and feedback systems, which are used to enhance the network’s credibility.